mineo333/Qogchamp/README.md

 # GhostFops

-GhostFops is a kernel post expoitation module that exploits an overlooked portion of the Linux Kernel's page cache design philosphy.
+GhostFops is a kernel post exploitation module that exploits an overlooked portion of the Linux Kernel's page cache design philosophy.

 ## Purpose